 “For many individuals we serve, we may be the only people they’ll encounter in a day that they’ll see as a ‘friendly’ — non-judgmental, non-coercive.
 All we want to know is, ‘What do you need?
 How can we help?’
 Our job is to help people stay safe, regardless of the activity.”

-How did the Greater Hartford Harm Reduction Coalition start?
+How did the Connecticut Harm Reduction Alliance start?

 “Out of frustration, resentment and necessity, really, and not necessarily in that order — knowing that there was a need to be met and the people who were tasked with meeting those needs weren’t doing it.
 I said, ‘I can do this myself.’
 I knew enough people, had already been doing the work locally over a dozen years.
 So I put together a board, found a lawyer to help us get our 501(c)3, got a bookkeeper, office space and the agency was born in 2014.